 Make plans together

 If you’re planning to go away with relatives who you don’t currently live with, it could be worth all meeting up in person to book the holiday.
 It can get confusing when different parties are trying to each book the same flight or the same hotel from different locations.
-By making plans together you can be certain to book a holiday that suits everyone.
+By making plans together you can be certain to book a holiday that suits everyone and there are some incredible group tours.

 Choose the right transport option when going on holiday with a large family